mwansich/astro-blog/README.md

 ## tags/
 The tags folder contains an index page that show an index of all tags used in the blog collection and a \[tag\].astro file that generates static paths and pages for all tags containing all posts with that tag.

+## Pictures
+Images can be stored in the ``/public`` folder but Astro also is able to process and optimize images stored in the ``src``folder with the built-in ``<Image />`` component.
+Since i wanted to use images from the ``src`` folder in my blog posts i had to implement the image helper according to [docs](https://docs.astro.build/en/guides/images/#images-in-content-collections).

+The pictures are analog photographies i took myself btw.